kippapollo/kippapollo/README.md

 When my products are used for customers, I feel happiness.

-- 🔭 I’m currently working on image processing include face recognition and object detection.
+- 🔭 I’m currently working on computer vision include image-to-image, face recognition and object detection.
+- 🔭 I’m currently working on NLP include ChatGPT.
 - 🌱 I’m currently learning Explainable and Generative AI.
 - 👯 I’m looking to collaborate on freelancing.
 - 🤔 I’m looking for help with job or task based on AI, etc.